kkoltun/dev_notes/java_persistence/database_basics/transactions.md

-# Transactions in the databases
+## Transactions in the databases

+### Questions for this article

+1. What are two main motivations for transactions?
+2. What are 4 types of concurrent access inconsistencies?
+3. What is a database transaction, what are the properties of it?
+4. What is the difference between a session and a transaction?
+5. What is Atomicity?
+Show it on a diagram?
+What are two possible cases where atomicity plays an important role?
+6. What is Consistency?
+7. What is Isolation?
+What is the ideal state?
+Why is it not achievable?
+8. Give an example of a problem with isolation.
+9. What is durability?
+10. What other requirements could be present in the real-world database usage?

+---

+### Introduction

 Transactions are motivated by two independent requirements:
-* Concurrent database access.
+* Prevent inconsistencies in the concurrent database access.
-* Resilience to system failures.
+* Provide resilience to system failures.

+---

-## Concurrent access
+### Concurrent access inconsistency types

-### Concurrent access: Attribute-level Inconsistency
+#### Concurrent access: Attribute-level Inconsistency

 Client S1: